 ProMariner Technical Support has confirmed the above description.
 ProMariner acknowledges the problem.
 The Prosafe 1 GI device is now discontinued and obsolete, so the company’s advice is, “upgrade the Galvanic Isolator to a ‘failsafe’ design.”
 It’s unfortunate that the investment in the 2nd generation device is lost, but ProMariner’s advice is the right technical advice.
 The important thing is to be aware that this problem exists.
 This issue can cause unexpected results and RANDOM loss of power on an otherwise properly wired boat at docks equipped with ground fault sensing circuit breakers.

 The heating element of a hot water heater, by design, lives in a pool of stored water.
-That water provides a path for an electric current to flow from the heater element, through the water, to ground via the plumbing connections to the frame of the device.
+That water provides a path for an electric current to flow from the heater element, through the water, to ground (via the plumbing connections) to the frame of the device.
 As water heater elements age, and through many years of heating/cooling cycles, micro-cracks develop in the ceramic insulation of the heating element.
 Electrical contact between the live conductor of the heating element and the water in the heater’s tank will cause transient ground faults as the water heater cycles “on” and “off.”
-The physical size of the contact area and conductivity of the tank’s water will affect the magnitude of ground fault currents.
+The physical size of the contact area, the voltage present at the point of contact and the conductivity of the tank’s water (mineral content) will affect the magnitude of ground fault currents.
 This can be an elusive problem to isolate.
 If the water is also heated by a propulsion engine hot water heat exchanger, the water in the hot water tank will be hot enough at the end of a day’s outing that the water heater will not cycle when the boat is first connected to shore power.
 In that case, the ground fault will appear at some miscellaneous and random later time; maybe the middle of the night, maybe the next day, maybe at shower time.